Equinus Foot and Ankle Deformity

 Conservative Treatment (non-surgical)

 The International Center for Limb Lengthening’s foot and ankle surgeons offer our patients the most comprehensive treatment possible as our doctors approach these problems from in both a podiatric and orthopedic perspective.
 With a collective experience of over thirty years of helping patients with lower leg, foot and ankle problems, the Foot and Ankle Service of the Rubin Institute is one of the leading treatment centers for foot and ankle conditions in the United States.
 Our patients benefit from our team-centered approach with expert surgeons and specialized physician assistants, nurses and physical therapists.
-We help patients with equinus foot deformity achieve their best possible result.
+We help patients with equinus foot and ankle deformity achieve their best possible result.